lightspeedwp/to-team/README.md

 ## Documentation

 Anything you need to double check, or simply need a walkthrough for setting up the extension?
-Visit the [Tour Operator Team documentation](https://lsdev.biz/lsx/documentation/lsx-tour-operator/team/).
+Visit the [Tour Operator Team documentation](https://touroperator.solutions/docs/team/).

 ## Support

 We offer premium support for this plugin.
-Premium support that can be purchased [via our website](https://www.lsdev.biz/services/support/).
+Premium support that can be purchased [via our website](https://touroperator.solutions/support/).

 If you are experiencing issues with the Tour Operator Team Plugin & have experience with Github, please log any bug issues you are having on the [Tour Operator Team Github Issues](https://github.com/lightspeeddevelopment/to-team/issues/) page.

-You can also send an email to our Support Team at [support@lsdev.biz](mailto:support@lsdev.biz) if you have a request for the LightSpeed Development team.
+You can also send an email to our Support Team at [support@lightspeedwp.agency](mailto:support@lightspeedwp.agency) if you have a request for the LightSpeed Development team.

 ## Contributing